 The California studio owner had been doing Bikram style yoga for many years.
 She went to the training hoping to learn more about yoga, anatomy, and the practice she loved.
 Instead, she was appalled by the cultish vibe of the session.
-During the daylong trainings, the trainees took part in marathon yoga sessions in a 105 degree room, were made to memorize a script for classes that teachers were required to strictly adhere to, and were subjected to rambling lectures and mandatory showings of Bollywood movies.
+During the daylong training, the trainees took part in marathon yoga sessions in a 105 degree room, were made to memorize a script for classes that teachers were required to strictly adhere to, and were subjected to rambling lectures and mandatory showings of Bollywood movies.
 The day's session wrapped up around 3am.
 Teacher trainees were also asked to massage Choudhury as he sat in a chair on the stage before rows and rows of his students.

 However, other students continue to revere Choudhury and his yoga and he remains the face of his empire of sweat.
 Attorneys for Choudhury and his yoga college have issued a statement denying all claims of assault and arguing that the women claiming they were raped are exploiting the legal system for financial gain.

-Over the last two years, the lawsuits against Choudhury have multiplied, but new Bikram-branded studios have continued to open and flourish around the world.
+Over the last few years, the lawsuits against Choudhury have multiplied, but new Bikram-branded studios have continued to open and flourish around the world.
 Today, there are over 350 Bikram Yoga studios in the United States and over 600 worldwide.
 Namaste, bitches.
 Choudhury may still be laughing all the way to the bank, but the lawsuits will catch up with him eventually.